xrdocs/ncs5500/_tutorials/chained-acl-for-ncs55xx-and-ncs5xx.md

 </pre>
 </div>

-From the above output we can see that with the use of common ACL along with interface specific ACL's we are using only **26** entries in the TCAM as compared to previously 34 entries.
+From the above output we can see that with the use of common ACL along with interface specific ACL's we are using only **26** entries in the TCAM as compared to previously **34** entries.
 If we need to make changes in ACE's which are common to interfaces, we just need to change it in the common-ACL and no need to make changes on each and every interface, making the manageability easier.
+This is a very simple example with only 2 interfaces.
+We can see its usage when we apply it to multiple interface at the same time.

 ## Reference